 The boy.

 Think about living with a defect where your rectum wasn’t fully formed.
 A defect you neither asked for nor deserved; it came attached to your life when you breathed your first.
 It means you can’t move your bowel like normal people do.
-You need bowel management programs, for example, scheduled bowel evacuations.
+You need bowel management programs, such as scheduled bowel evacuations.
 You’ve never relieved yourself the normal way.

 Exercise your empathy a little bit and fit in the shoes of the boy’s mother.
 You carried a pregnancy to term, nine gruelling months.
 And it all led to a hospital bed, in a maternity ward, where labour pains cut and stung you for hours.
-You weep and break sweat as you push a life out of you.
-But then not long after your baby’s first wails fill your ears, the doctor, sullen, faces you with the news.
+You wept and broke sweat as you pushed a life out of you.
+But then not long after your baby’s first wails filled your ears, the doctor, sullen, faced you with the news.
 “Your baby has a defect.
 Rectal malformation.
 I’m sorry.”
-It’s probably the first time you hear of that defect.
+It was probably the first time you heard of that defect.
 How first times can change lives for a long time, sometimes for good.

 That’s the pain the boy and her family endured for years.
 Joyce Nduku, on a hospital bed, vowed to God to change that life.
 If only…